Is it possible to relieve some of the PMS symptoms that affect women

-Hemp Oil is another alternative that is beginning to make a noise in the wellness space.
-Gwyneth Paltrow’s natural health site Goop recently ran an interview with psychopharmacology specialist Dr. Julie Holland, who explained how Hemp Oil’s anti-inflammatory properties and calming effects could be helpful to women suffering from PMS symptoms.
-There are numerous anecdotal reports supporting these claims and Hemp Oil tampons recently grabbed the headlines, thought to ease symptoms by relaxing the muscles in the uterus and ovaries.
+CBD Hemp Oil is another alternative that is beginning to make a noise in the wellness space.
+Gwyneth Paltrow’s natural health site Goop recently ran an interview with psychopharmacology specialist Dr. Julie Holland, who explained how CBD Oil’s calming effects could be helpful to women suffering from PMS symptoms.
+There are numerous anecdotal reports supporting these claims.

 Technology is also proving useful, with fertility apps such as Ovia and Clue allowing women to track their symptoms across the month.
 It’s something that has helped Melissa Wright feel more in control of her PMS.
 “My app allows me to input various physical and emotion symptoms all through the month – it doesn’t cure anything, of course, but it really helps to establish some sort of a pattern.”

 When all else fails, psychotherapist Helena Lewis recommends some basic self-care.
 “Avoiding stressful situations, as well as caffeine and alcohol will make a huge difference.
 Increasing exercise is an effective treatment, and calcium supplements are proven to manage PMS.”